-Every stepmom needs her husband to be her partner in order to succeed.
+Every stepmom needs her spouse to be her partner in order to succeed.
 That partnership looks different for every couple, but there are some common threads that should weave together every blended family relationship.

 I’ve written before about how hard it was to transition into stepmotherhood.
 And how alone it can feel.
 And how so few people understand what it’s like to be a stepmom.

 Okay, I could list as number 1 through 10, right?
 And most of the things on this list count as support in one way or another.
-But I’m talking about your husband using a few targeted ways to support you.
+But I’m talking about your spouse using a few targeted ways to support you.